alonzi/DAACS-Intro-to-R/part-III.md

 Now that we have finished getting our data from the csv file into a variable in memory we can explore the structure of that variable.

-1. Take a look at the Environment panel and expand the `StewartCastleVillage` entry
+1. Take a look at the Environment panel and expand the `StewartCastleVillage` entry.
+Explore
 2. Click on  `StewartCastleVillage` to open it in the editor window
-3. Compare the csv file and the variable in the editor
+3. Compare the csv file and the variable in the editor (same data, easier to use)

+In the next part of the exercise we will explore `StewartCastleVillage`.
+It is data that we have put into a structure called a data frame.

+**Jargon Note:** Formally we have created a 'tibble' and it falls into a general cateogry of data structure called a data frame.
+To quote Hadley "Tibbles are data frames"

+4.
-4. Investigate `StewartCastleVillage` with the GUI
+5. Investigate `StewartCastleVillage` with the GUI
-5. Investigate `StewartCastleVillage` with code
+6. Investigate `StewartCastleVillage` with code
    * use typeof(...)
    * use length(...)